Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Once a spider's maturation molt is complete, the male spiders develop a finger-like protuberance on the underside of the front legs.
 That protuberance is used to hook and lock a female spider's fangs (and also to steady themselves during the mating process).
 The male spider dies within only a few months after mating.
 The entire lifespan of a male Goliath birdeater tarantula is only three to six years.
 By comparison, the female's lifespan can be up to 25 years.

-Female spiders - The females eat a lot prior to mating because once they have their egg sac in place, they won't eat at all, focusing on one thing which is protecting her young to ensure their survival.
+The females eat a lot prior to mating because once they have their egg sac in place, they won't eat at all, focusing on only one thing, which is protecting her young to ensure their survival.
 The female can deposit up to 200 eggs and the spiderlings will arrive about eight weeks after the mating has occurred.

 It is necessary for a female spider to have recently molted in order to reproduce or any sperm acquired will be lost when she does molt.
 After mating, the female will create a web in which she will lay up to a few hundred eggs that are fertilized as they are passing out of her body.
 She will then wrap the eggs into a ball and begin carrying the egg sac, which is about the size of a tennis ball, with her.